survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ![Hello world](images/hello_01.png)

 T> **Trailing commas** are used in the book examples on purpose as it gives cleaner diffs for the code examples.

-W> The book uses a custom version of the plugin as [the original html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) is waiting for specific updates to go through and isn't compatible with webpack 4 yet.

 ## Examining the Output